microsoft/promptflow-rag-project-template/README.md

 1) Open batchRunEvaluations.ipynb notebook in the financial transcripts folder and run through cells.
 Note: to setup the configs for the batch experimentation runs, you may modify run_config.yaml file for the last section in the notebook.

 e.
 Steps for docker deployment:
+1) Change directory to sample folder
-1) Use the command below to recreate your llm app as a docker format.
-Assuming you are at the sample directory, run the following:
+2) Use the command below to recreate your llm app as a docker format:
 ```bash
 pf flow build --source ./rag-copilot --output deploy --format docker
 ```